aixcc-public/crs-sandbox/README.md

 A Makefile has been provided with a number of a commands to make it easy to clone the exemplar repos, stand up the environment, and a variety of other actions.

-Copy `sandbox/example.env` to `sandbox/env` and replace the variables with your own for local development
+Copy `sandbox/example.env` to `sandbox/env` and replace the variables with your own for local development.

+**If you do not have working GitHub credentials that can pull images from GHCR, `make up` will fail.**

 ```bash
 cp sandbox/example.env sandbox/env